 Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

-Parkinson’s disease (PD) is a progressive disease of the nervous system that can affect a person’s mobility and their ability to perform daily activities.
+Parkinson’s disease (PD) is a progressive nervous system disease that can affect a person’s mobility and cognitive ability.

 In this article, we look at the symptoms, causes, and management of PD dementia.